wiggin77/audit/README.md

 ## Alerting

-Alerting will be achieved via a plugin logger target, and configured used a discrete log level.
+Alerting will be achieved via a plugin logger target, and configured using a discrete log level.
 Destination(s) for alerts can be email, database, Mattermost channel post, or other.

 ## Reporting